Connect with us

 Coloured Popsicle Sticks Game

-Various popsicle sticks of different colours are shown stuck into a stand where each popsicle is labelled with a number on top of it.
+Various popsicle sticks of different colours are shown stuck into a stand, where each popsicle is labelled with a number on top of it.
 If we look carefully, we can see a pattern of numbers increasing in order from left to right, four at a time.
-This can be a real good game for ages 5 and up to help to learn with numerical orders.
-The assortment of colours helps that further.
+This can be a really good game for ages 5 and up to help to learn numerical orders.
+The assortment of colours helps with that further.

 Counting Clips